ThoughtWorksInc/DeepLearning.scala-website/plugins.md

  * `Plugin1#INDArrayLayerApi` is a mixin trait but not a plugin;
  * `Plugin1` is the plugin.

-Plugin users only need to create `hyperparameters` object from plugins (aka root level mixins), then all the nested types of same name in those plugins are got mixed-in automatically.
+Plugin users only need to create `hyperparameters` object from plugins (aka root level mixins), then all the nested types of same name in those plugins get mixed-in automatically.

 See [Getting Started](demo/GettingStarted.html) for a complete example of the usage of plugins.